 $ rails server

 PHP is most likely the most accessible language for web developers.
 The reason for this is that the majority of hosting services provide PHP as a language which can be used on the server side.
-However, for the scope of this article, we’ll assume that the user will be running it on their machine or on a server.
+However, for the scope of this article, we will assume that the user will be running it on their machine or on a server.
 However, it is a strong getting started advantage that it can be used on most typical hosting platforms.

 PHP comes shipping by default with OS X and it can also easily be installed on any machine, Laravel has an extremely simple and easy to use installer.